a-mabe/todo-tada/README.md

 ## Utilized Packages and Plugins

 Flutter allows the [use of packages](https://flutter.dev/docs/development/packages-and-plugins/using-packages) contributed by other developers.
 This app utilizes a variety of plugins.
+As different packages and plugins are incorporated into the app, I will list them here.

 * [flutter_native_splash](https://pub.dev/packages/flutter_native_splash)
   * Generates native code for the splash screen.